 Brief communication arising (submitted to Nature 11/10/13)

 Jones and Klin (1) showed that newborns who will later develop autism spectrum disorders (ASDs) pay normal attention to eyes, but that attention declines from 2-6 months.
 This shows, they say, how ‘initial genotypic vulnerabilities’ cause ASDs.
-Their results suggest, however, that ASDs are caused by insufficient practice of early eye-contact.
+Their results, however, more logically support a model in which ASDs are caused by insufficient practice of early eye-contact.

 Though many genetic lesions are each associated with a small fraction of ASDs, association does not prove direct causation (2).
 When an allele directly causes a disease, e.g. Huntington’s, then that allele is both necessary and sufficient to cause it.
 Abrahams and Geschwind showed that the genetic lesions associated with ASDs are neither necessary nor sufficient (3, see 4 for commentary).
 “Overall, none of the molecules or syndromes currently linked to the ASDs have been shown to selectively cause autism.
 Instead, each seems to result in an array of abnormal neurobehavioral phenotypes, including autism, Asperger syndrome, non-syndromic mental retardation and other neurodevelopmental abnormalities” (3 p.
 348; 5 p.
 1301).
 Each known genetic lesion seems to ’cause’ a small fraction of ASDs indirectly by broadly disrupting brain development.

-Illiteracy is surely associated with genetic blindness but genes do not cause illiteracy except in the trivial, indirect sense that all life depends upon genes.
+Illiteracy is surely associated with genetic blindness but genes do not cause illiteracy except in the non-specific, indirect, and therefore trivial sense that all life depends upon genes.
 To treat illiteracy we need to know its direct cause (not learning to read).
 This principle is sometimes overlooked in genetic research.
 Illiteracy may be a useful model for ASDs which are known to be the developmental consequence of early failures to learn (6).
 That ASDs are sometimes reversed by psychotherapy (4, 7) points to learned rather than genetic pathology.

 In essence Jones and Klin proposed that the newborns who would later develop ASDs had genes for normal eye-attention as well as genetic defects which would later undermine the practice of eye-contact.
-Thus they elaborated their genetic model to accomodate a contradictory result.
-But their result suggests the deficit was not genetic.
+Thus they have elaborated their genetic model to accommodate a contradictory result, just as the heliocentric model was elaborated to accommodate contradictory data.
+Their results more logically suggest that the deficit was not genetic.
 There is no evidence that ASD-associated genetic defects were present in these newborns.
 We know that the known genetic defects are not necessary and do not selectively cause ASDs (above).
 Jones and Klin’s model requires selective genetic causation.

-The probable direct cause of ASDs, therefore, is insufficient practice of eye-contact in the first months of life.
-The naming of a probable direct cause is not semantics: it should affect the direction of future research.
-If that cause is proven, then ASDs’ incidence can be reduced by public education.
+A likely direct cause of ASDs, therefore, is insufficient practice of eye-contact in the first months of life.
+The naming of a likely direct cause is not semantics: it should affect the direction of future research.
+If that cause were proven, then ASDs’ incidence could be reduced by public education.

 1. Jones, W. & Klin, A. Attention to eyes is present but in decline in 2–6-month-old infants later diagnosed with autism.
 Nature doi:10.1038/nature12715 (2013)